inab/OEB_level2_data_migration/README.md

                         Token used for submission to oeb buffer DB.
 If it is not set, the credentials file provided with -cr must have defined 'clientId', 'grantType', 'user' and 'pass' (default: None) --val_output VAL_OUTPUT
-                        Save the JSON Schema validation output to a file (default: None) -o SUBMIT_OUTPUT_FILE
+                        Save the JSON Schema validation output to a file (default: /dev/null) -o SUBMIT_OUTPUT_FILE
                         Save what it was going to be submitted in this file (default: None) --dry-run             Only validate, do not submit (dry-run) (default: False)